dathan/blog/content/posts/maximizing-web-based-sharing-for-effective-previews-across-platforms.md

 ### https://www.opengraph.xyz

-This is great tool but does not simulate the platform correctly
+This is a great tool but does not simulate the platform correctly

 ### Slack